 This word for a clandestine state of affairs has been around since the 1600s.
 Here’s a fact that should appeal to conspiracy buffs: You can’t spell clandestinity without destiny.
 Spooky, right?

 Like so many nouns, cabal has been verbed.
 An 1866 use from Cornhill Magazine will give you new appreciation for the duplicity and intrigue of convents: “That petty partisanship and caballing which are the curse of convents.”

 Reduplicative words rule, but this one rules in secrecy.
-Since the 1500s, to be in hugger-mugger has meant to be shrouded in secrecy.
+Since the 1500s, to be in hugger-mugger has meant “to keep secret or concealed; to hush up,” according to the OED.
 Alternate spellings include hocker-mocker and huckermucker.
 This word can also be an adjective, especially in the phrase “hugger-mugger doings,” which are never innocent.
 Hugger-mugger can also be a verb with a few shhh-y meanings.
-An 1862 use from the New York Tribune describes “Listening to key-hole revelations, and hugger-muggering with disappointed politicians.”
-In 1898, a Daily News article describes the motivation behind many cover-ups: “For two years the City Corporation tried to hugger-mugger this nasty little incident out of sight.”
+An 1862 use from the New York Tribune described “Listening to key-hole revelations, and hugger-muggering with disappointed politicians.”
+In 1898, a Daily News article described the motivation behind many cover-ups: “For two years the City Corporation tried to hugger-mugger this nasty little incident out of sight.”

 The parent of hugger-mugger is probably hudder-mudder, which has the same meaning and appeared a little earlier—in the 1400s.
 In a 1545 book by Roger Ascham, the sneaky meaning is invoked along with yet another alternate spelling: “It hydes it not, it lurkes not in corners and hudder mother.”
 Sorry, Mom.